 Each one of the sectors offers various options for visitors, with some offering more or less than others.
 Below you can find accommodation & food options along with the relevant prices.

 As you go through some of the options and prices below, do note a few important details:

 Options: For those that opt for the campsites, you will essentially have two main options to consider:

 - If hiking with all the appropriate gear (tent, sleeping bags, etc), you will just need to pay an individual camping site fee.

 - However, if you are coming without any gear, then you will need to pay the camping site fee + the rental fee for the tent, mat and sleeping bag.
 Note, that you can rent these items individually if you happen to bring along one or more of them already.

-→ Note that these prices are for the 2022/2023 season in USD.
+Note that the prices below are for the 2023/2024 season in USD.
 I will be updating this yearly to reflect the latest.